LIGHTING FOR VLOGS & VIDEO PROJECTS

 - Working with different types of light and Balancing for location light

-This is a one day, two-part workshop, will cover the following:
+This is a one day That will cover the following:

 The workshop will begin with a review and discussion of different lighting techniques along with a crash course in general lighting.

-During the afternoon session we will review individual project needs and discuss ways to improve on your projects .
-This will include tweaking your looks and suggesting additional gear you can use to improve your overall production.
+During the afternoon session we will review individual project needs and discuss ways to improve set ups.
+This will include tweaking your looks and suggesting additional gear to improve your overall production.